seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-1.md

 ### Task 1: Create and configure Azure Active Directory users

-In this task you are going to create and configure Azure Active DIrectory users.
+In this task you are going to create and configure Azure Active Directory users.

 #### Pre-requisites for this task